the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 width: 80%
 alt: Last page of the complete form.
 ---
-Last page of the complete form.
-CC-BY-SA.
+Last page of the complete form. `cffinit` v2.0.0.
 ```